kampkelly/django_cars_site/README.md

 # django_cars_site
-A website about cars built with django
+A django site about cars

 ## Instructions
 - Clone the project.